 It's an indisputable fact that the pungent layers of olive salad are what makes New Orleans' famous muffuletta sandwich so unique and delicious.
-We decided to experiment with that concept a bit and came up with a Mediterranean version.
+We decided to experiment with that concept a bit and came up with a Mediterranean-style version.
 We made a fresh basil vinaigrette and combined it with fresh and sun-dried tomatoes, roasted red peppers and onion, then layered it with a fabulous selection of Italian cold cuts on crusty ciabatta bread.
-Not quite a muffuletta, but every bit as tasty.

 - 1 loaf ciabatta bread (about 6 x 12 inches)